apache/thrift/README.md

 across client and server code.

-For more details on Thrift's design and implementation, take a gander at the Thrift whitepaper included in this distribution or at the README files in your particular subdirectory of interest.
+For more details on Thrift's design and implementation, take a gander at the Thrift whitepaper included in this distribution or at the README.md files in your particular subdirectory of interest.

 Hierarchy